bkw777/WP-2_IC-Card/README.md

 [Programming adapter BOM from DigiKey](https://www.digikey.com/short/v2r3pqp4)

 In addition to soldering the pins to the PCB, also make a male jumper for the write-enable contacts on the card.
-Cut a pair of pins off the leftover 2.54mm pin header, and solder the two pins together on the short side.
+Cut a pair of pins off the leftover 2.54mm pin header, and solder-blob the two pins together on the short side.
 There is a spot to stow the jumper on the programming adapter when not in use.